Pin Grading Info

 Every artist has a different system for pin grading!

 I look each pin over carefully for 5-10seconds, tilting, wiping and testing moving parts to inspect for flaws.
-I am not particularly harsh with my grading as I am a small independent artist with not a lot of margin in my orders for picky grading.
-I try to grade pins as fairly as possible but flaw severity can be subjective and I maintain the right to grade according to my own judgement.
-Thank you for your understanding.
+I am not particularly harsh with my grading as I am a small, independent artist with not a lot of margin in my orders for picky grading.
+I try to grade pins as fairly as possible, but flaw severity can be subjective and I maintain the right to grade according to my own judgement.
+Thank you for your understanding!

-If you purchase an off-grade you acknowledge you are purchasing a pin with notable flaws for a discounted rate and you may not return/exchange it for another if the flaw is not to your liking.
+If you purchase an off-grade, you acknowledge you are purchasing a pin with notable flaws for a discounted rate and you may not return/exchange it for another if the flaw is not to your liking.

-off-grades do not include any special packaging/boxes included in normal grades.
+Off-grades may not include any special packaging/boxes included in normal grades.

 You may not request any specific flaw type, they are sent at random.